VictorMeyer77/sandstock-infra/README.md

 2. In Azure SQL "Networking" section, approve ADF endpoint.
 3. In Azure Storage "Networking" section, approve ADF endpoint.

-All components of Azure Data Factory are managed within terraform, except the Pipelines.
+All components of Azure Data Factory are managed within terraform, except Pipelines and Triggers.
 See https://github.com/VictorMeyer77/sandstock-adf for more details.

 ### Azure Automation